aosabook/500lines/ocr/ocr.markdown

 A second factor to consider is whether we want to include biases.
 We've mentioned biases a couple of times before but haven't really talked about what they are or why we use them.
-Let's try to understand this by going back to how the output of a node is computed in Figure 1 FIXME.
+Let's try to understand this by going back to how the output of a node is computed in \aosafigref{500l.ocr.ann}.
 Suppose we had a single input node and a single output node, our output formula would be $y = f(wx)$, where $y$ is the output, $f()$ is the activation function, $w$ is the weight for the link between the nodes, and $x$ is the variable input for the node.
 The bias is